-Appendix B - TAC 216, Major Information Systems Projects and Internal Audit
+Appendix B - TAC 216, Major Information Resources Projects and Internal Audit

 In accordance with System Policy 10.01, Internal Auditing, System Internal Audit is responsible for providing advisory and consulting services to assist management in meeting its objectives, including participating in the procurement, development, implementation or modification of major information systems.
-In addition, management is responsible for notifying the chief auditor when its institution begins the procurement, development, implementation or modification of a major information system.
+In addition, management is responsible for notifying the chief auditor when its institution begins the procurement, development, implementation or modification of a major information resources project.

-As a reminder, System Internal Audit has historically issued an annual memo, as listed below, requesting that they be notified if a member is developing or modifying major information systems.
+System Internal Audit has historically issued an annual memo, as listed below, requesting that they be notified if a member is developing a major information resources project.